oktadev/schematics/README.md

 Then install and run the `add-auth` schematic in your `express-app` project.

-If you used the CLI, `.okta.env` will have the values you need.
+The Okta CLI will create an `.okta.env` file in the current directory.
+It will have the values you need.
 After you use them in the command below, you can delete this file.

-If you used the developer console, the values for `$clientId` and `$clientSecret` are in the app you created on Okta.
-You can find your `issuer` in your Okta dashboard at **API** > **Authorization Servers**.

 ```
 npm i -D @oktadev/schematics